-- Provide data to Trust Fund managers and applicants for new Trust Fund funding
+- Provide available data and information to Trust Fund managers and applicants for new Trust Fund funding

-- Maintain and update a database of information related to Trust Fund projects
+- Maintain and update information related to Trust Fund project monitoring results

-- Coordinate with other monitoring agencies (federal, state, municipal, and private) for data sharing and upkeep of the Trust Fund Database
+- Coordinate with other monitoring agencies (federal, state, municipal, and private) to share monitoring results

-- Use collected data to compare various BMPs for effectiveness
+- Use monitoring data to evaluate select BMPs for effectiveness

 When should I monitor my restoration project?

-If your project plans on monitoring for biology, please refer to the MBSS training page for protocols and training information on collecting these type of data.
-The MBSS trainings ARE NOT FREE.
+If your project plans on monitoring for biology, please refer to the Maryland Biological Stream Survey’s training page for protocols and training information on collecting these data.

 - Introduction (Luke Roberson, DNR)

 - Stream Discharge (Heather Quinn, Tim Herb, Andy Watts, Bill Romano, DNR)

 - Geomorphology (Beth Franks, Versar, Inc.)